PiMaker/MonikAI/README.md

 ### Dialogue

 The easiest way to add more to this program would be adding dialogue to different applications and web pages.
-Take a look at the files in `MonikAI/MonikAI/Behaviours` and follow the instructions there to add more text for MonikAI to say.
+Take a look at the files in `MonikAI/Behaviours` and follow the instructions there to add more text for Monika to say.

 ### Behaviours